LucasDelfino92/morrowindsharp/mw++.md

 Shopkeepers will now comment with a line of voiced dialogue on a successful trade.
 - [**FMI - Hospitality Papers Expanded**](https://www.nexusmods.com/morrowind/mods/46107) by quorn, PoodleSandwich, Jeff Baker, and SuperQuail
 Expands quorn's HospitalityPapers Mod, including newly recorded lines from original Morrowind voice actor Jeff Baker.
-Fixes lore to gameplay inconsistencies pertaining to contraband items and service refusal.
 - [**FMI - Nice to Meet You**](https://www.nexusmods.com/morrowind/mods/47329) by PoodleSandwich
 NPCs no longer will greet you as if they had just met you.
 - [**FMI - NotAllDunmer**](https://www.nexusmods.com/morrowind/mods/47569) by PoodleSandwich